adamchpnm/HACKBURGERS/htb-x-script/5 - Mid afternoon (3pm - 5pm)/Go home shop.md

-You get in the door (and put away the shopping if you got any)
+You get in the door and put away your shopping

 You have some free time.